AntoCuc/GpxSplitter/README.md

 Microsoft Windows

  - Double click the GpxSplitter<version>.jar executable jar

+Or

  - Double click the gpxsplitter.exe native executable

 Mac OSX

+ - Double click the GpxSplitter<version>.jar executable jar

+Or

  - Download the executable (OSX automatically unzips the App)
  - Drag the App to your "Applications" folder and/or to your Dock